lovnishverma/NIELIT-StudentHub-2026/paper.md

 In the domain of engineering education, the preservation and social dissemination of student projects remain a significant challenge.
 While global platforms like LinkedIn and GitHub provide visibility, they lack the institutional context and data sovereignty required for internal academic assessment.
 Conversely, deploying dedicated institutional repositories typically incurs significant recurring cloud costs (OpEx) and maintenance overhead, leading to "digital rot" upon funding cessation [@Vare:2021].

-`StudentHub` is a hyper-localized professional social network built on a novel **Zero-Opex Architecture**.
+`NIELIT StudentHub` is a hyper-localized professional social network built on a novel **Zero-Opex Architecture**.
 By orchestrating commodity SaaS tools—specifically repurposing Google Sheets as a relational persistence layer, Google Apps Script as a serverless API gateway, and GitHub Pages for static hosting—it provides enterprise-grade features (secure authentication, engagement algorithms, and media optimization) with **$0.00 annual maintenance costs**.
 The software introduces a proprietary "Time-Decay Engagement Heuristic" and a "Self-Healing Cryptographic Migration" protocol, proving that robust software engineering principles can be applied to low-code infrastructure to democratize digital visibility for resource-constrained institutions.

 # Statement of need